Skip to main content

 Faculty

-Blake Ashley Related seminars and products
+Blake Ashley Related Seminars and Products

 Blake Ashley is a former member of the Arizona State Bar and spent eighteen years as Principal Assistant City Attorney with the City of Tucson.
 He graduated from the University of Arizona with degrees in Chemistry and Psychology, and with honors from Loyola Law School in Los Angeles.
-He was a law clerk for U.S. District Court Judge J. Spencer Letts and an associate attorney at O’Melveny and Myers in Los Angeles before moving to Arizona.

 Reviews